ActiveThis profile is actively maintained

 The draft Environmental and Social Assessment for the Toliara project predicts changes to soil and topography and loss of vegetation, resources and biodiversity at the mining site.
 It further mentions the possibility of land and water pollution in that area.

 With respect to biodiversity, the mining site is surrounded by the protected area called PK-32 Ranobe, which is part of the Mikea Forest and considered as a hotspot of biodiversity that has attracted the attention of international conservation groups.
+Conserving the flora and fauna of this Mikea forest is of critical importance.
 The construction of the road for the mining project will bring about the fragmentation of the vegetation and forest in this area, with detrimental impacts on its high biodiversity value, with several rare and local endemic species of reptile, amphibian, mammal, bird, invertebrates and plants, 90 per cent of which are found nowhere else.
-Therefore, conserving the flora and fauna of this Mikea forest is of critical importance.
+The Court of Auditors review in September 2020 confirmed that risks remain from the encroachment of the road on the protected area.

 Misuse of the Public Utility Declaration Through a public utility declaration, the government is authorized to acquire or take possession of land, and subsequently to proceed to the compulsory expropriation of the affected land occupants.
 Several local and international civil society organisations have signed a petition urging the Malagasy government to cancel their decision to declare construction on the port and road infrastructure, as well as the exploitation in the mines, a public utility.
 The signatories state that the procedures required by Ordinance No. 62-023 of the 1962 law on Public Interest Declarations, concerning prior investigation and public inquiry and the drafting of a provisional plan, have not been respected.